ImKetan1610/Quiz-App/client/README.md

-Here's a README file for your project:

----

-# Quiz Builder App
+# Quiz Builder App Frontend

 This project is a full-featured Quiz Builder application built with React.
 It allows users to create, manage, and take quizzes, offering various features such as user authentication, analytics, and quiz sharing.